 WHAT IT IS

-The Kairos Retreat program is the culminating senior retreat, four days long, that gives our seniors the gift of God’s time to awaken to a deeper experience of the spirituality.
+The Senior Kairos Retreat program is the culminating senior retreat, three days long, that gives our seniors the gift of God’s time to awaken to a deeper experience of the spirituality.
 The word “Kairos” is an ancient Greek word that mean the right or opportune time.
-Greeks used to describe time in two realities—chronos which is measured and chronological time [a clock, for example, keeps chronological time] and kairos where something special is given the chance to take place.
+Greeks used to describe time in two realities—chronos which is measured and chronological time [a clock, for example, keeps chronological time] and Kairos where something special is given the chance to take place.

 One does not sign up for this retreat at the last minute.
-It is important that when the notification for the retreat is sent out that students sign up quickly for many reasons that cannot be shared here.
 Students must sign up and make a non-refundable deposit to guarantee a place on the retreat.
 The elements of ‘surprise’ that are part of the retreat are meant to allow our students something that today’s world has little due to social media and the like.
 When a student really does not know what is going to happen on the retreat, the retreat experience is all the more richer and memorable.

-The retreat lasts four days.
-Students leave after school on either Monday or Tuesday and return the late afternoon/evening of the fourth day.
+The retreat lasts three days.
 The retreat does not allow students time to attend to studies or other school related matters.
 Students need to speak with teachers before hand to make sure they will be given make up work to keep abreast of their classes.
 No class should ever hinder the student from attending as our retreats are the direct living out of our mission and philosophy.
 If academic issues are of a concern, the Retreat Director will speak with the parent, counselor and the teacher if needed.
-It is important that a student choose a retreat that will not be in conflict with sports, drama or other responsibilities that cause them to leave the retreat.
-The student needs to remain at the retreat all four days.
+The student needs to remain at the retreat all three days.